 2. Fruit Juice

-This is another great pregnancy drink that should be taken while pregnant.
-We can make fruit juice of different varieties with different fruits or even combination of many fruits.
+This is another great drink that should be taken while pregnant.
+You can make fruit juice of different varieties with different fruits or even a combination of many fruits.

 A classic example is orange juice which supplies you with potassium & lowers your blood pressure.